magic-sph/magic/python/magic/README.md

 ### 1) Matplotlib setup

-You can modify the default matploblib rendering backend (among the possible options: TKAgg GTKAgg, Qt4Agg).
+You can modify the default matplotlib rendering backend (among the possible options: TkAgg GTKAgg, Qt4Agg).
 Default is

 ```python
 backend = TkAgg